-We have no operating history and there is no assurance that we will be able to successfully achieve our investment objectives.
+We have a limited operating history and there is no assurance that we will be able to successfully achieve our investment objectives.

-We are a recently formed entity with no operating history and may not be able to achieve our investment objectives.
-As of the date of this prospectus, we have not made any investments in real estate or otherwise and do not own any properties or have any operations or financing sources.
+We have a limited operating history and may not be able to achieve our investment objectives.
+As of the date of this prospectus, we have made a limited number of investments.
 We cannot assure you that the past experiences of affiliates of the Advisor will be sufficient to allow us to successfully achieve our investment objectives.
 As a result, an investment in our shares of common stock may entail more risk than the shares of common stock of a REIT with a substantial operating history.

-This is a blind pool offering, and thus you will not have the opportunity to evaluate our investments before we make them, which makes your investment more speculative.
+This is a blind pool offering, and thus you will not have the opportunity to evaluate our future investments before we make them, which makes your investment more speculative.

-We have not yet acquired or identified any investments that we may make and thus are not able to provide you with any information to assist you in evaluating the merits of any specific properties, real estate-related debt or real estate-related securities that we may acquire, except for investments that may be described in one or more supplements to this prospectus.
+We have not yet identified all of the investments that we may make and thus are not able to provide you with information to assist you in evaluating the merits of any future investments that we may acquire, except for investments that may be described in one or more supplements to this prospectus.
 We will seek to invest substantially all of the net offering proceeds from this offering, after the payment of fees and expenses, in the acquisition of or investment in interests in properties, real estate-related debt and real estate-related securities.
-However, because you will be unable to evaluate the economic merit of our investments before we make them, you will have to rely entirely on the ability of the Advisor to select suitable and successful investment opportunities.
+However, because you will be unable to evaluate the economic merit of our future investments before we make them, you will have to rely on the ability of the Advisor to select suitable and successful investment opportunities.
 Furthermore, the Advisor will have broad discretion in selecting the types of properties we will invest in and the tenants of those properties, and you will not have the opportunity to evaluate potential investments.
 These factors increase the risk that your investment may not generate returns comparable to other real estate investment alternatives.